uit-cosmo/Deviations-from-spectral-Dirac-comb-due-to-semiperiodic-pulses/README.md

-# Deviations from spectral Dirac comb in Rayleigh Bénard turbulent bursting
+# Deviations from spectral Dirac comb due to semiperiodic pulses

-Code to generate, plot and fit data used in Manuscript *"Deviations from spectral dirac comb in Rayleigh-Benard turbulent bursting"*.
+Code to generate, plot and fit data used in Manuscript *"Deviations from spectral Dirac comb due to semiperiodic pulses"*.

 ## Reproducing the environment